Thomas Cook Group: UK retail arm

 Thomas Cook Retail Limited was the UK travel agent, and successor to Thomas Cook & Son stores.
 It was a subsidiary of the Thomas Cook Group, who operated a total of 555 travel stores all over the United Kingdom.
 The agents primarily sold package holidays under the in-house British tour operator Thomas Cook Tour Operations, and flight-only bookings with Thomas Cook Airlines.
 On 23 September 2019, the business entered compulsory liquidation, like all other UK entities in the group.

 Tour operators

 In Destination Management

 Thomas Cook In Destination Management Limited was an overseas management company, operating on behalf of its British sister tour operator and airline.
 The business was in charge of managing bus transfers to hotels and providing hotel 'reps' for Thomas Cook customers.
 It ceased operations on 23 September 2019 after Thomas Cook Group and its UK entities entered compulsory liquidation.

 Hotel chains

 Thomas Cook Hotels and Resorts Limited was the Thomas Cook Group's wholly owned hotel business.
 The majority of hotels were located in Europe, primarily in countries within the European Union.
 Brands included Casa Cook, Sentido, Sunprime, Cook's Club, Aldiana, Sunwing, SunConnect, and Smartline.

 Aviation

 The Thomas Cook Group's airline division operated as one operating segment, the Thomas Cook Group Airlines (TCGA).

 Airlines

-Fleet

-The Thomas Cook Group Airlines fleet consisted of the following aircraft before its collapse: